vapoursynth/vapoursynth/doc/api/vsscript.h.rst

     Restores the working directory before returning.

     Returns non-zero in case of errors.
-The error message can be retrieved with vsscript_getError_\ (), except when allocating the new VSScript object fails.
-In that case, *handle* remains a pointer to NULL, thus there is no error message to retrieve.
+The error message can be retrieved with vsscript_getError_\ ().

 vsscript_evaluateFile